Overcoming Creative Block

 3. Say no to monotone in your workspace

 Take a good look at the space you work in.
 Is it devoid of colours and life?
 Then chances are it’s sucking away your creative energy into it.
 Spruce up your workspace with new colours, inspirational mood boards and even the occasional plant to give your mind somewhere to wander about in!
+Besides that, another inspiring idea could be to create your self a reading nook where you can relax and learn new things.

 4. Inspiration hides in the unlikeliest of places